 Skip to content

-Trump rejects international organizations.
+Trump strongly rejects international cooperation.
 Round 2 is underway.

-The U.N. and other organizations anticipate a second round of reduced U.S. support and engagement with Trump's return.
+The U.N. and other organizations expect a second round of reduced U.S. support and engagement with Trump's return.

 Trump's infamous G-7 leaders' confrontation at Québec, Canada in 2018.